 Both regimes introduced new capital and risk calculations.
 Explore our insights and what this might mean for your firm.

-The current prudential regime of the Capital Requirements Regulation and the Capital Requirements Directive (CRR/CRD), which was introduced after the last financial crisis, is more suitable for credit institutions like banks that take deposits and make loans, and is not suited to investment firms.
+The previous prudential regime of the Capital Requirements Regulation and the Capital Requirements Directive (CRR/CRD) was introduced after the financial crisis of 2008.
+This regime was designed for credit institutions like banks that take deposits and make loans but also captured investment firms.

-With the exclusion of a few large and systemically significant investment firms that will remain subject to CRD/CRR, all investment firms that are currently authorised under MiFID (including exempt Capital Adequacy Directive (CAD firms)) will be in scope of the new regime.
-The degree of regulation will depend on the firm's particular business activity, risk profile and structure, which in turn dictates their new prudential Class.
+With the exclusion of a few large and systemically significant investment firms that remained subject to CRD/CRR, all investment firms that had been authorised under MiFID (including exempt Capital Adequacy Directive (CAD firms)) are in scope of the new regimes.
+The degree of regulation will depend on the firm's particular business activity, risk profile and structure, which in turn dictates their new prudential "Class".

 |Divergence||IFR (EU)||IFPR (UK)|

-IFR/IFD contains a new set of rules on remuneration.
-Many MiFID investment firms will already be subject to, and therefore familiar with, remuneration rules under the current Capital Requirements Directive, which align very closely with the IFD/IFR remuneration rules.
+IFR/IFD contained a new set of rules on remuneration.
+Many MiFID investment firms were already subject to, and therefore familiar with, remuneration rules under the previous Capital Requirements Directive, which aligned very closely with the IFD/IFR remuneration rules.